seba47/xamarin-test-box/README.md

-# Xamarin Test Local Server for Windows
+# Xamarin Test Box for Windows
 Run Xamarin UI and Unit Tests in Windows with only 2 clicks.
 Pull from your repo, build projects and run tests.
 <br/>
 <br/>